Columbia (personification): Early 20th century

+21st century

+In 2023, on the commemorative medal issued by the U.S. Mint, Columbia does not wear a Phrygian cap and does not carry a weapon or shield as in the World War I poster.
+Instead, Columbia is holding an American flag and shaking hands with an American Indian.
+Between them sits a bust of Washington and the inscription "PEACE."
+Around them are elements symbolic of American life, both native and industrial.
+This medal is a reproduction of one issued in the 19th century.

+On a commemorative coin issued in 2024 depicting Liberty, the designers studied not only the liberty but also the portrayal of Columbia to depict liberty.
+The race of Liberty depicted on this coin is ambiguous.

+Like other national symbols such as Marianne, Britannia, and Liberty, Columbia's appearance and depiction has changed over time as a national symbol.

 Columbian

 The adjective Columbian has been used to mean "of or from the United States of America" such as in the 1893 World's Columbian Exposition held in Chicago, Illinois.
 It has occasionally been proposed as an alternative word for American.

 Columbian should not be confused with the adjective pre-Columbian, which refers to a time period before the arrival of Christopher Columbus in 1492.
-Columbia should also not be confused with the modern-day Republic of Colombia.

 Personification

-As a quasi-mythical figure, Columbia first appears in the poetry of the African-American Phillis Wheatley in 1776, during the Revolutionary War:
+As a quasi-mythical figure, Columbia first appears in the poetry of the African-American Phillis Wheatley in October 1775, during the Revolutionary War:

+Appearance

 Especially in the 19th century, Columbia was visualized as a goddess-like female national personification of the United States and of liberty itself, comparable to the British Britannia, the Italian Italia Turrita and the French Marianne, often seen in political cartoons of the 19th and early 20th century.
 The personification was sometimes called Lady Columbia or Miss Columbia.
 Such an iconography usually personified America in the form of an Indian queen or Native American princess.

-The image of the personified Columbia was never fixed, but she was most often presented as a woman between youth and middle age, wearing classically-draped garments decorated with stars and stripes.
+The image of the personified Columbia was never fixed, but she was most often presented as a woman between youth and middle age, wearing classically draped garments decorated with stars and stripes.
 A popular version gave her a red-and-white-striped dress and a blue blouse, shawl, or sash, spangled with white stars.
 Her headdress varied and sometimes it included feathers reminiscent of a Native American headdress while other times it was a laurel wreath, but most often, it was a cap of liberty.